DNA Special Interest Groups - Advanced and Beginning

 The DNA Interest Group is facilitated by Emily Aulicino, Dr. Tim Janzen, and Lisa McCullough.
 Presentations cover all aspects of Genetic Genealogy and provide a forum for discussion as well as time for answering any related questions.
 Meetings are held at the GFO Library on the following the schedule, although from time to time the schedule is adjusted so, please be sure to check the GFO Calendar to catch the next meeting for this group.
 Typically, the schedule is as follows:

-- "DNA Days" during our annual Open House: March 10 & 11, 2018 -- two full days of DNA classes at all levels (classes/times should be posted to the GFO Calendar by Feb.
-2018).
+- "DNA Days" during our annual Open House: Two full days of DNA classes at all levels.

 Anyone can attend any group.
 All meetings are free and available to GFO members and non-GFO members.
 Please go to the Calendar on the GFO website for the meeting and download any available handouts and the evaluation form for each meeting.
 Bring them with you to the meeting.